lrhm/cifar-classification/README.md

 # Cifar classification with [Maté 🧉](https://github.com/ilex-paraguariensis/yerbamate)
 A simple cifar classification task with 30 ViTs and CNNs.
 All the ViT models are sourced from [lucidrains vit-pytorch](https://github.com/lucidrains/vit-pytorch) repository.
-This project requires pytorch, pytorch-lightning, and [Maté 🧉](https://github.com/ilex-paraguariensis/yerbamate).
+This project requires pytorch, pytorch-lightning, and [Maté 🧉](https://github.com/ilex-paraguariensis/yerbamate) and supports pretrained models from any installed python package, for example torchvision and huggingface models.

 # Getting started